TheOddler/RiskOfThrones/index.md

 # What you'll will need

-**The board.** I had mine printed at a local printer's as a poster.
+**The board.** You can download it above.
+I had mine printed at a local printer's as a poster.
 They wanted it as a pdf, that's why I included it.
 I suggest to have it printed on high quality paper to prevent rips, though I didn't have it laminated.
 I had it printed on a 1.2m by 1.6m poster, maco silk, [here](https://www.zwartopwit.be/) for about 30 euros.

 **Tokens.** You'll have to find something to use as units, I bought a bunch of plastic circles in a [local board game shop](http://www.wingames.be/).
 This cost me about 50 euros for 8 different colours.
 I got 100 tokens per colour and 3 different sizes (more about this below).

+**Dice.** I bought a few extra at that same board game shop, though you'll probably have enough lying around at home.

 **Special Cards.** I just used the 'Special Cards' from an old Risk game I had lying around.

-**Dice.** I bought a few extra at that same board game shop, though you'll probably have enough lying around at home.

 # Companion App